- If you are establishing a new law practice in the ACT, you must first contact the ACT Law Society to register your information.

 - Will result in the PII policy responding to claims arising from legal services undertaken by the prior practice.

-- Will affect its future premium calculations by taking into account the prior practice’s premium and claims history.
+- May affect its future premium calculations by taking into account the prior practice’s premium and claims history.

 The effects of this are:

-- If the prior practice has been operating for more than five years, you may be entitled to a no claims discount, subject to claims history.
+- If the prior practice has been operating for more than five full financial years, the new practice may be entitled to a no claims discount, subject to claims history.

 - If the prior practice has claims, a claims loading may be applied to the new practice’s premium.